 For engineered flooring, we advise that it is kept in its original packaging throughout the process.
 This is because the product is dried to a lower moisture content to allow it to be used with under floor heating.
 The correct acclimatisation can be achieved by only opening the ends of the packs.

 In both cases, the wood must be laid flat and not stood on its ends.
 Plastering and other wet work should be completed and thoroughly dry prior to bringing the wood on site.

 We recommend that in all projects, after calculating the area of space to be covered, an additional amount of wood should be ordered.
 This may be for wastage from cutting, or to enable selection of individual boards according to taste.

 The first step is to measure the space the floor is being laid in.
-Have a look at our measuring guide to calculate the area of flooring required.

-Then, we use a general rule of thumb for additional coverage: You should allow 7-10% extra area for board or strip floors, and 15% extra for parquet woodblocks.
+We use a general rule of thumb for additional coverage: You should allow 7-10% extra area for board or strip floors, and 15% extra for parquet woodblocks.

 Wood flooring is a natural product.
 Because of this, it is packed in varying pack sizes or may be available in square metre quantities.
 To assist with calculating the flooring required (including the additional quantity to cover wastage!) we have provided a Flooring Calculator, present on all of our flooring product pages.

 Simply enter the length and width of a room, and the calculator will tell you the area of the room and the total price for that product.

 Wood is a natural product, so is sensitive to the environment it is kept.
 Because of this, almost every wood floor will endure some expansion and contraction as seasons and humidity levels change.
 When homes are heated, humidity levels plummet, causing boards to shrink and spaces to appear between the boards.
 In very dry months, cracks can easily develop to the thickness of a thumbnail, for example.